-The most significant impact upon funding availability for the 2013-14 Action Plan continuing to deal with the loss of Antioch Redevelopment Housing Set-Aside Funds which amounted to over \$1.1 million annually for affordable housing projects, elimination of blight, economic development, and infrastructure improvements.
+The most significant impact upon funding availability over the three year 2012-15 grant cycle remains the loss of Antioch Redevelopment Housing Set-Aside Funds.
+These funds amounted to over \$1.1 million annually for affordable housing projects, elimination of blight, economic development, and infrastructure improvements.
 A single ADA contract remains, which provides \$110,000 annually in funding to provide space rental subsidies for lower income seniors residing in an Antioch Mobile Home park.
 This contract will sunset 2017 and be unable to be renewed.

-City of Antioch Housing Successor Agency will also utilize approximately \$47,000 in Redevelopment Housing Set-Aside funds to pay for the monitoring of various Antioch Development Agency (ADA) funded multi-family housing rehabilitation and first time homebuyer loans.
+In 2014-15, the City of Antioch Housing Successor Agency will also utilize approximately \$47,000 in Redevelopment Housing Set-Aside funds to pay for the monitoring of various Antioch Development Agency (ADA) funded multi-family housing rehabilitation and first time homebuyer loans.
 These include 38 first-time homebuyer loans (\$1,454,250 ADA loan funds, monitor cost \$10,000); 149 units in multi-family rehabilitation loans (monitor cost \$13,000); and 32 single-family housing rehabilitation loans (monitor cost \$24,000).